Azure/bicep-types-k8s/src/autorest.bicep/test/integration/generated/kubernetes/core/v1/types.md

 * **data**: [IoK8SApiCoreV1ConfigMapData](#iok8sapicorev1configmapdata): Data contains the configuration data.
 Each key must consist of alphanumeric characters, '-', '_' or '.'.
 Values with non-UTF-8 byte sequences must use the BinaryData field.
 The keys stored in Data must not overlap with the keys in the BinaryData field, this is enforced during validation process.
 * **immutable**: bool: Immutable, if set to true, ensures that data stored in the ConfigMap cannot be updated (only object metadata can be modified).
 If not set to true, the field can be modified at any time.
 Defaulted to nil.
 This is a beta field enabled by ImmutableEphemeralVolumes feature gate.
 * **kind**: 'ConfigMap' (ReadOnly, DeployTimeConstant): Kind is a string value representing the REST resource this object represents.
 Servers may infer this from the endpoint the client submits requests to.
 Cannot be updated.
 In CamelCase.
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
-* **metadata**: [IoK8SApimachineryPkgApisMetaV1ObjectMeta](#iok8sapimachinerypkgapismetav1objectmeta) (Required): ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create.
+* **metadata**: [IoK8SApimachineryPkgApisMetaV1ObjectMeta](#iok8sapimachinerypkgapismetav1objectmeta) (Required, Identifier): ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create.

 ## Resource core/Endpoints@v1
 * **Valid Scope(s)**: Unknown
 ### Properties
 * **apiVersion**: 'v1' (ReadOnly, DeployTimeConstant): APIVersion defines the versioned schema of this representation of an object.
 Servers should convert recognized schemas to the latest internal value, and may reject unrecognized values.
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#resources
 * **kind**: 'Endpoints' (ReadOnly, DeployTimeConstant): Kind is a string value representing the REST resource this object represents.
 Servers may infer this from the endpoint the client submits requests to.
 Cannot be updated.
 In CamelCase.
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
-* **metadata**: [IoK8SApimachineryPkgApisMetaV1ObjectMeta](#iok8sapimachinerypkgapismetav1objectmeta) (Required): ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create.
+* **metadata**: [IoK8SApimachineryPkgApisMetaV1ObjectMeta](#iok8sapimachinerypkgapismetav1objectmeta) (Required, Identifier): ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create.
 * **subsets**: [IoK8SApiCoreV1EndpointSubset](#iok8sapicorev1endpointsubset)[]: The set of all endpoints is the union of all subsets.
 Addresses are placed into subsets according to the IPs they share.
 A single address with multiple ports, some of which are ready and some of which are not (because they come from different containers) will result in the address being displayed in different subsets for the different ports.
 No address will appear in both Addresses and NotReadyAddresses in the same subset.
 Sets of addresses and ports that comprise a service.

 ## Resource core/Event@v1